procrastinate-org/procrastinate/docs/howto/cron.md

 ## Scheduling a job multiple times with multiple arguments

-It's possible to pass additional arguments to {any}`App.periodic`, they will be used to configure the periodic task.
-Arguments are identical to {any}`Task.configure`.
+It's possible to pass additional arguments to {py:meth}`App.periodic`, they will be used to configure the periodic task.
+Arguments are identical to {py:meth}`Task.configure`.

 This can let you add multiple periodic schedules for a single task.
-If you do that, you will need to pass a `periodic_id` argument to {any}`App.periodic`, which will be used by Procrastinate to distiguish the different schedules of the same task.
+If you do that, you will need to pass a `periodic_id` argument to {py:meth}`App.periodic`, which will be used by Procrastinate to distiguish the different schedules of the same task.

-Of course, you can also use arguments on {any}`App.task` which will be common to all schedules.
+Of course, you can also use arguments on {py:meth}`App.task` which will be common to all schedules.

 ```